 We all work as a team, and we all cooperate – people can collaborate, and innovate, and just get on with stuff without being bogged down by things that can take up lots of time when there’s not a good culture.
 Another is the people, of course – our MD, Ian, has an in-depth understanding of how it all works and he’s an important part of the family tradition within the business.
 He’s like an Eveready bunny – on the go constantly, quick with ideas and focused on the future.
 People will go the extra mile at work because they feel part of the wider Conplant family and we all want to contribute to its success.

 We do a few things that aren’t ‘usual’ for a business like ours.
-We use psychometric testing to help managers assess competency and fit – not just for the job itself, but the culture.
+We use psychometric assessments to help managers assess competency and fit – not just for the job itself, but the culture.
 We’re also very honest about what we are during the recruitment process.
 If you’re looking for somewhere shiny and corporate – this isn’t it!

 For induction, most people come to Sydney.
 They have a safety induction, so they understand our expectation and focus in this area, it’s key to taking an ethical approach in business and it helps for them to understand the bigger picture of what we’re trying to achieve.
 They spend time with Dary and Liam getting to know the products – the central figures in the business are very available.